oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 This script just does a kubectl apply -f on each of the deployments.

-If we use kubectl to get the status after a short while we'll see everything is working as expected and the pods are Running
+If we use kubectl to get the status after a short while (the pods may have to wait for their readiness probes to be operational) we'll see everything is working as expected and the pods are Running

 - View status: `kubectl get all`